Storm Ashley mapped: Where are weather warnings in force across the UK?

 A final weather alert will be in force in Scotland from the north of Fort William from midnight on Saturday until 9am on Monday.

-As of Saturday afternoon, the Environment Agency’s website listed 38 active flood warnings, meaning flooding is expected, and 132 flood alerts, meaning flooding is possible.
+The Environment Agency has issued 41 active flood warnings, meaning flooding is expected, and 134 flood alerts, meaning flooding is possible.

 The warnings include multiple areas of the River Severn, the south Cornwall coast and the Wye Estuary.